ContinuumIO/ArrayManagement/README.md

 of parent directories.
 You can drop more config.py files to get more specific behavior deeper in the file system hierarchy

+- Simple customizations can be added by adding adding an `overrides` dictionary into the load.py file.
+This will map keys to parameters used to construct nodes (a tuple of class, kwargs for the class constructor).

+- Simple customizations can also be added by adding globs into the `loaders` dictionary in the config.py file.
+This will map files matching the glob pattern, to parameters used to construct nodes - again, a tuple of the class, and kwargs for the class constructor)

 - Advanced customizations can be added by dropping in a `load.py` file.
 The `load.py` file defines 2 functions, `keys` (think ls, or dir, or keys of a dictionary), and `get_node`.
 `get_node` returns some python object for the resource on the file system.
 By modifying `keys`, and `get_node`, you stick arbitrary python objects into the url hierarchy.
 One common use case of this is to return datasets that are derivatives of other datasets (think concatenating a bunch of csv files together).

 - There are a few utility objects right now - which probably need better names
     - PandasCacheableFixed - an object that can return a dataframe.
 This is then cached in hdf5 using pandas